savinien/MK351/github/README.md

 - **clone** a github repo (which initializes git on it): `git clone https://github.com/githubUserId/project.git`.
 This will create a folder "project" in your working repertory with the remote github project in it.
 To store the github project into a folder with a different name: `git clone https://github.com/githubUserId/project.git folder_with_different_name`
 - **pull** from github: `git pull`
 - **stage** changes to your local files: `git add my_modified_file`.
 To stage all files in your repertory: `git add -A`
 - **commit** your changes: `git commit -m "message"` where your leave a precise and concise `message` about what you did.
 A commit is like a snapshot of your project at a specific time of development.
+If commit message is rather long and detailed, it can be put into a text file, like `.gitmessage.txt`, and commit is performed as `git commit -F .gitmessage.txt`.
 - **push** your work (latest commit) back to github: `git push`.
 If you want to push a specific branch only: `git push origin branch_name`, where `branch_name` is the name of your branch (has to be the same name in your machine than on github), and `origin` stands for your project on github.

 Git offers much more than these basic operations.
 Commits and especially pushs have to be *carefully coordinated* with your collaborators to avoid conflicts...